Kurtiscwright/wats1030-manipulating-text/README.md

 * In the short story "The Machine Stops" (contained in the `the_machine_stops.txt` file), the main characters are Vishta and Kuno.
 How many times does the word "Vishta" show up in the short story?
-How many times does the word "Kuno" show up in the short story?
+31 times, but the name is spelled Vashti How many times does the word "Kuno" show up in the short story?
 (Type your answers here.)
+25 times

 ## Stretch Goals